The Soldier's Details

 - Okinawa‐Manila, USS Goodhue, Manila-Sydney, HMS Formidable, Sydney-Perth by troop train.

 As a POW Singapore he was part of work parties around Singapore for the Japanese.
+Mick suffered a Potts fracture to his right tibia 13 November 1942.
+Many Australians selected in ‘J’ Force were either in rehabilitation or had been recently hospitalised.

 Stan was a member of ‘J’ Force transported from Singapore to Japan to a POW Camp at Kobe mid 1943 sailing in ‘Wales’ Maru.
 Some of the details of Kobe House are found at the story Kobe House, Japan.